Grocery Delivery: Pros, Cons, and Costs of Having Someone Else Do Your Shopping

 At some stores, we found that having groceries delivered costs about the same as if you’d schlepped them yourself.
 But we discovered that some delivery options added $40 or more to our order, even before adding a tip.
 (Please do tip; order-fillers and drivers are paid little and rely on gratuities.)

 The table below reports how grocery delivery services we evaluated compare for price.
-We shopped each option using our market basket of 154 items (the same list we used to compare in-store prices at conventional supermarkets).
-We then compared the prices we collected from delivery services to those offered in-store at Twin Cities area brick-and-mortar stores we surveyed.
+We shopped each option using our market basket of 154 items (the same list we used to compare in-store prices at conventional supermarkets.
+We then compared the prices we collected from delivery services to those offered in-store at Bay Area brick-and-mortar stores we surveyed.
 The table reports how much our illustrative family of four would spend with each of the grocery delivery services for an order that would cost $250 at an “average” grocery store.

 All the delivery services we checked have annual fees, delivery fees, or service fees.
 Some also mark up prices offered in stores.
 How much more you’ll pay for delivery depends heavily on the stores you shop at and which service you use.